robinrodricks/awesome-actionscript3/README.md

 #### Hardware

-* [AS3midilib](https://github.com/heyfrench/as3midilib) - Working with MIDI data and devices
+* [AS3midilib](https://github.com/heyfrench/as3midilib) - Work with MIDI files and MIDI input/output devices
 * [AS3glue](https://code.google.com/archive/p/as3glue/) - Communication for Arduino boards
 * [AS3-arduino](https://github.com/quetwo/as3-arduino-connector) - Connecting Arduino Prototyping board to Adobe AIR
 * [AIRkinect](https://github.com/AS3NUI/airkinect-2-core) - ANE for integrating with Microsoft Kinect. ([examples](https://github.com/AS3NUI/airkinect-2-examples))